justinrlee/terraform-templates/cloud-networking/gcp-psc/region_template/README.md

 # Region terraform (Child directory)

+**There are three main modes for this Terraform template:**

+* Create an internal proxy layer (for cross-region PSC access)
+* Create an external proxy layer + external DNS server (for client access from outside of GCP)
+* Both of the above

+These are controlled by these variables:

+* `internal`: Defaults to true
+* `external`: Defaults to false

+(If you set both to true, you get both)

+## How to use:

 Create a copy of the `/region` terraform directory for _each_ region you want to do this for (at `region_<regionname>`).
 Each region terraform will create the following resources:

 `_parent_data.tf`: No resources, only data reads